NTI-Gymnasieingenjor/lunchpad/README.md

 <details>
     <summary>VNC Viewer download</summary><br>

-   VNC Viewer is an application that allows us to remotley access the raspberry pi.
+   VNC Viewer is an application that allows us to remotely access the raspberry pi.

    1. Click <a href="https://www.realvnc.com/en/connect/download/viewer/">here</a> to download VNC Viewer for your OS.

-   2. Follow the installation guide step by step
+   2. Follow the installation guide step by step.

    This is all you need to do now, you will use VNC Viewer later in this setup guide.
 </details>